 Access and Service Utilization

-The state has a low network of TB molecular diagnostic machines and high unmet needs in terms treatment for Children living with HIV and only provides 3 doses of malaria prophylaxis for a quarter of its pregnant women.
+The state has unmet needs in terms of treatment for Children living with HIV and only provides 3 doses of malaria prophylaxis for a quarter of its pregnant women.
+It also has low network of TB molecular diagnostic machines.